HannahSones/NoteTaker/README.md

 -------------
 ## Further development
+* Create an additional database file which uses a class with a constructor to store the note data object.
 * Update the CSS styling to make the UI more engaging
 * Add a recycle bin function to restore previously deleted notes